electronick1/stairs_doc/source/index.html.md

 ## Producer

-Producer - it's a set of components for reading any typos of data and then call pipeline to handle your data.
+Producer - it's a set of components for reading any types of data and then call pipeline to handle your data.

 This component will populate your pipeline by "real" data which you can read from any source you want.